bet4a/d3wiki/Pack-Layout.md

 }
 ```

 The children accessor is first invoked for root node in the hierarchy.
-If the accessor returns null, then the node is assumed to be a leaf node at the layout traversal terminates.
+If the accessor returns null, then the node is assumed to be a leaf node and the layout traversal terminates.
 Otherwise, the accessor should return an array of data elements representing the child nodes.

 <a name="nodes" href="Pack-Layout#wiki-nodes">#</a> pack.<b>nodes</b>(<i>root</i>)